 Even In Business – Keep The Personal Touch

-Never start a conversation by asking people what they do.
-Instead ask them how many kids they have, how the missus is doing, whether the local football team will make it this year.
+Never start a conversation with shop talk, or by asking people what they do.
+Instead ask them if their family is okay, how many kids they have, how the missus or old man is doing, whether the local football team will make it this year.
 Anything more distant and you’ll appear just slightly inhuman.
 But don’t knock it as a mere cultural quirk.
 It’s also a valuable and rather ingenious way of getting your business partners to let their guard down so you can see what they’re made of.

 Business Meetings And Punctuality